How 100 Brands Were Marketing Their Cyber Week Deals in 2020

 The reusable ziplock bag brand went for the classic hues of black and red and offered a site-wide sale with conditional free shipping.

 Which Black Friday promo stood out to you?
-What are your takeaways from this year’s campaigns?
+What are your takeaways from 2020’s campaigns?
 Share in the comments!

 Black Friday 2020 Infographic